PeachIceTea/freya/readme.md

 3. Then simply run the binary you built.
 The frontend is bundled into the binary and will be served unless the client hits an API endpoint.

+Note: By default the migrations run will create an `admin` user with the password `admin`.
+If you expose Freya to the internet, you will want to change the password.

 ## License